About the Award

 - Aspiring Young Journalist official application form, which asks for the following to be completed in the form or uploaded.

 - Resumé.
 (Suggestions include address, education, journalism experience, extracurricular activities, hobbies/interests, clubs/sports, community service, references)

 - Three to five examples of the applicant’s journalistic work with an explanation of each written by the applicant.
 Written explanations should include why the student chose the example, what the student did to create the example, what the student learned while creating it, what the student might do differently in creating a similar piece in the future.
-(For broadcast, submit clips on video with explanations on paper.)

 - Writing sample answering the question, “What is the importance and benefit of middle school journalism programs?”

 Must be received by 11:59 p.m.
 CDT, March 15.